QuTech-Delft/QMI/README.md

 The latest version of the documentation can be found [here](https://qmi.readthedocs.io/en/latest/).

-### Installing for generating documentation
+### Installation for developers

-[//]: # (As we do not list any other optional installations, I wonder why we have decided to list this specifically?)
-[//]: # (Update: turns out this does not work.
-There is no [rtd] optional dependency list, so this needs updating to just say [dev])
-To install the necessary packages to perform documentation activities for QMI do:
+To install the necessary packages to develop for QMI do:

 ```
-pip install -e .[rtd]
+pip install -e .[dev]
 ```

-To build the 'readthedocs' documentation locally do:
+To generate the Sphinx API documentation locally do:

-[//]: # (This also does not work: documentation/sphinx/make-docs does not exist.
-I think this should say something about scripts/run_docs_sphinx.sh.)
 ```
-cd documentation/sphinx
-./make-docs
+./scripts/run_docs_sphinx.sh
 ```

-The documentation can then be found in the `build/html` directory.
+The documentation can then be found in the `documentation/sphinx/source/generated` directory.

 ## Contribute